Common Metadata Repository (CMR)

 - The CMR itself, including its related tools

 - International Data Network (IDN)

-NASA's Earth Science Data Information System (ESDIS) program is responsible for providing access to Earth Observation data and services to an ever-growing user community including — but not limited to — Earth Scientists, Educators, other government agencies, decision makers, and the general public.
-As data archives grow and more data becomes accessible online — cataloging, searching, and extracting relevant data from these archives becomes a critical part of Earth Science research.
+NASA's Earth Science Data Information System (ESDIS) project is responsible for providing access to Earth Observation data and services to an ever-growing user community including — but not limited to — Earth scientists, educators, other government agencies, decision makers, and the general public.
+As data archives grow and more data becomes accessible online — cataloging, searching, and extracting relevant data from these archives becomes a critical part of Earth science research.